jafingerhut/core.btree-vector/doc/intro.md

 nodes that were not on the left fringe, perhaps increasing them up to B children and thus being packed.
 The open question that I do not currently know the answer to is: Can that be done in general, while still guaranteeing O(log N) worst case time per prepend operation?
+If there was some additional invariants that could be proved, perhaps something like "if you prepend or append elements to a packed tree, the resulting B-tree's only nodes with less than B children are either on the left fringe, the right fringe, or are siblings of the left or right fringe nodes".
+I do not now if this is true, but it seems that some property similar to that might be true.
+If so, prepending or appending further elements might be done in such a way to maintain that invariant no matter how many prepending or appending operations are done later.

 #### Approach conjl2 takes O(N) time to implement `conjl` operation